-This tutorial teaches a fast approach on how to read sequences from large FASTA files in Python using Pysam.
+This tutorial teaches a fast approach to how to read sequences from large FASTA files in Python using Pysam.
 I know how reading large FASTA files can be painful, so I hope this tutorial is helpful for you.

-Most of the time that I work with a FASTA file in Python, I load all the sequences into a dictionary where the sequences id is the key and the sequence is the value, and I use the dictionary to run my analysis.
+When working with a FASTA file in Python, I load all the sequences into a dictionary where the sequences id is the key, the sequence is the value, and I use the dictionary to run my analysis.

-However, in many cases the loading all the sequences into a dictionary is not the most efficient approach to work with large FASTA files; for example, when fetching sequences from the NR/NT database.
+However, in many cases, loading all the sequences into a dictionary is not the most efficient approach to work with large FASTA files, for example, when fetching sequences from the NR/NT database.

-Pysam can be used to create a FASTA object and to fetch the whole sequence given the sequence ID or a slice of it.
+Now, Pysam can create a FASTA object and fetch the whole sequence given the sequence ID or a slice of it.

-Please assume the following FASTA file with 3 sequences:
+Please assume the following FASTA file with three sequences:

 # file name "test.fasta" >sequence_1 ATGCTGCTGCTCGTCGTC >sequence_2 TTTATATATAAGTGTAGTAGA >sequence_3 GGGCGCGCGAGATAATATATTAT

-Using the follow pysam calls, it creates a FASTA object for your input file
+Using the subsequent pysam calls, it creates a FASTA object for your input file

 from pysam import FastaFile fasta = "test.fasta" # read FASTA file sequences_object = FastaFile(fasta)

-Once the FASTA was indexed, it guarrantes the agile FASTA reading and fetcing.
-As demonstraded below, we can read the whole sequence or part of it.
+Once the FASTA is indexed, it guarantees the agile FASTA reading and fetching.
+We can read the whole sequence or part of it as demonstrated below.

 # fetch whole sequence tmp_sequence = sequences_object.fetch("sequence_1") print(tmp_sequence) >>> ATGCTGCTGCTCGTCGTC # fetch part of the sequence "sequence 1" from position 0 to 3 tmp_sequence = sequences_object.fetch("sequence_1", 0, 3) print(tmp_sequence) >>> ATG